Research

 Dr Jessica Brough

-When it comes to academia, I tend to use my full name and my title.
-During my Masters and my PhD, I studied descriptions of interactions at the University of Edinburgh.
-My research interests include social biases of mention order, perceptions of agency, animacy and social robotics.
+During my Masters and my PhD, I studied descriptions of interactions at the University of Edinburgh, with children and adults.
+My research interests include social biases of mention order, developmental psycholinguistics, perceptions of agency, animacy and social robotics.
 During my PhD, I received supervision from Prof Hugh Rabagliati and Prof Holly Branigan at UoE and Prof Lasana Harris at UCL.

 Images: NAO © SoftBanks Robotics, Lego © Lego Bionicle